Struct actix_rt::net::TcpListener

 source§

-fn try_from( stream: TcpListener ) -> Result<TcpListener, <TcpListener as TryFrom<TcpListener>>::Error>
+fn try_from( stream: TcpListener, ) -> Result<TcpListener, <TcpListener as TryFrom<TcpListener>>::Error>

 Consumes stream, returning the tokio I/O object.